drandreaskrueger/chainhammer/README.md

 all python scripts & jupyer notebooks must be run within that virtualenv, e.g.:
 ```
-source env/bin/activate
+cd hammer; source ../env/bin/activate
 ```

 Before first ever start:
 ```
-cd chainhammer
 touch account-passphrase.txt
 deploy.py andtests
 ```
 It tests whether communication with the ethereum node is working, **and initially creates local files about the compiled and deployed contract**.
-If there are connection problems, check the ports in [config.py](chainhammer/config.py) --> `RPCaddress, RPCaddress2`.
+If there are connection problems, check the ports in [config.py](hammer/config.py) --> `RPCaddress, RPCaddress2`.

 ### quickstart
-Remember, in each new terminal virtualenv: `source env/bin/activate; cd chainhammer`
+Remember, in each new terminal virtualenv: `cd hammer; source ../env/bin/activate`

 first terminal:
 ```